ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/plugins/users-permissions.md

 - Visit the Apps list page <br> [https://www.linkedin.com/developers/apps](https://www.linkedin.com/developers/apps)
 - 点击 **Create app** button
-- Fill the information:
+- 填充 the information:
   - **App name**: Strapi auth
   - **LinkedIn Page**: Enter a LinkedIn page name to associate with the app or click **Create a new LinkedIn Page** to create a new one
   - **App Logo**: Upload a square image that is at least 100x100 pixels.
 - 点击 the **Create app** to create the app
 - On the app page click on **Auth** tab
-- Fill the information:
+- 填充 the information:
   - **Authorized redirect URL**: `http://localhost:1337/connect/linkedin/callback`
 - On the app page click on **Products** tab.
 - Select `Sign In with LinkedIn` from the product list to enable it.